-Compiled by Janet Levaux, managing editor of Research; reach her at email@example.com
+Compiled by Janet Levaux, managing editor of Research; send news announcements to email@example.com.